edge-computing-upr/web/tutorials/jupyter_from_lambda.md

 slim: true
 ---

-1. Log-in into a Lmabda server using your credentials via ssh.
+1. Log-in into a Lambda server using your credentials via ssh.
 1. Once in the Lambda server execute the following command:

    ```jupyter notebook --no-browser --port=8080```